 LOS ANGELES COUNTY MUSEUM OF ART (LACMA)

-- Admission to the museum's regular exhibits is free every second Tuesday of the month for all, and free for Los Angeles County residents with proof of residency on
+- Admission to the museum's regular exhibits is free every second Tuesday of the month and to LA County residents with ID

 MULTIPLE LOCATIONS - BANK OF AMERICA "MUSEUMS ON US" PROGRAM